 It’s ok to post a short little 300-word blog with nothing but a featured image – but I really wouldn’t write much more than that without breaking it up in some way.
 The fact is, internet users get bored quickly.
 If you have a giant block of text that looks like a master’s thesis, no one is going to read it.

 If you want to grab your audience’s attention (and keep it), you can’t make them feel overwhelmed.
 That means you have to make your content look easy to read . . . even if it isn’t.
 To do that:

 Break up content with subheads, bullet points, numbered lists, and more

 Use short, easy-to-read sentences

 Insert lots of images (photos, infographics, videos, etc.)

 Run your final product through Hemingway App to check for readability

-Content is only as boring as you make it.
-If you think your topic is uninteresting, it will come across that way.
+Content is only as dull as you make it.
+So if you think your topic is uninteresting, it will come across that way.
 But if you have fun with what you’re writing, no matter what it is, and your audience will have fun, too.